“The key to a company’s success begins and ends with retention of key employees,” Anonymous

 Most companies are in business for profits.
 Therefore, they need to put measures in place that will ensure their growth.
-One such measure is the employee performance metrics, which gives constructive feedback on whether an employee is performing below, averagely, or beyond the goals of their defined tasks.
+One such measure is the employee performance metrics, which give constructive feedback on whether an employee is performing below, averagely, or beyond the goals of their defined tasks.

 How can companies apply employee performance metrics to retain the key employees?

 Before we answer this question, let us look at this 9-box grid.

 From the table, an employee with low potential and low-performance metric is questionable.
 On the other hand, an employee with high potential and a high-performance metric is a jewel worth retaining.

 Although it is hard to measure quality objectively, companies can observe the number of defects or rejection of a product, and use that to gauge employee performance metrics.
 They also can check for the number of bugs in an app code or a number of errors in a written document to establish quality.
 For a sales employee, companies can view their Net Promoter Score, which indicates the willingness of clients to recommend their solutions.
 The NPS number ranges from 1 to 10, with 10 showing complete satisfaction.

 There are different ways to measure quantity.
 A company can gauge this type of performance metrics through the number of sales – where an employee with the best skills sells the most within a specific period (with all factors held constant).
 Other employee performance metrics include the number of active leads, the number of company visits, the number of phone calls on makes, the number of potential client contact one has, etc.